3 Good Reasons You Should NOT Put Fabric Softener in Toilet Tank

 1. It may clog pipes

 If you have tried this cleaning hack a couple of times, no worries, your toilet and plumbing should be fine.
-But, if you use fabric conditioner regularly in your toilet tank, it could spell trouble for your pipes and plumbing system in the long run.
+But, if you’re regularly putting fabric conditioner in toilet tank it could spell trouble for your pipes and plumbing system in the long run.

 The same chemical cocktail that leaves a filmy residue on your clothing and the interior of your washer could also clog toilet components and pipes over time.

-It’s important to remember that fabric softeners or conditioners are not completely water soluble.
+It’s important to remember that fabric conditioner or fabric softener in toilet tank is not completely water soluble.
 Part of each molecule is hydrophobic meaning it doesn’t mix with water.

 Also, liquid softeners contain fatty petroleum or palm oil-based ingredients.
 These ingredients may contribute to the development of clogs.